exec85/FTB/README.md

 <font size="2"> [Back to Index](#index)
 </font>

-Follow the steps you see when you click on the FTB chrome extension button:
+Follow the steps you see when you click on the FTB Google Chrome extension button:

 ![image](https://github.com/exec85/FTB/assets/58392827/f368a160-977e-4744-a7af-bd68386cb0cf)

-In case you do not see HWID, Extension ID, IP and Email then please double check if you are logged in with an Email in your Chrome browser.
+In case you do not see HWID, Extension ID, IP and Email please double check if you are logged in with an email in your Google Chrome browser.
-Also make sure that Synchronization is active like you see here:
+Also make sure that "Synchronization" is active:

 ![image](https://github.com/exec85/FTB/assets/58392827/e84ac3d0-6096-4c05-9583-2b834366e5f1)

-After your license has been activated by exec85 or ophidias you can go ahead and use FTB.
+After your license has been activated by exec85 or ophidias you are ready to use FUT Trade Buddy.

 ## Settings: